prashantjoshi12/vue_crud_with_json_server/README.md

 3. Shopping Cart:

-* Users can add products to their shopping cart for future purchase.
+* Users can add products to their shopping cart for future purchases.
 * The cart functionality allows users to manage items they intend to buy.

 ## Contributions